-If proposing to use BEAD funds to prioritize non-deployment projects prior to, or in lieu of the deployment of services to eligible CAIs, provide a strong rationale for doing so.
+- 1. Unserved locations - 2.
+Underserved locations - 3.
+Community Anchor Institutions lacking gigabit service. - 2.4.4 Text Box: If proposing to use BEAD funds to prioritize non-deployment projects prior to, or in lieu of the deployment of services to eligible CAIs, provide a strong rationale for doing so.
 If not applicable to plans, note "Not applicable."

-Non-deployment activities consisting of workforce development may occur at the same time the SCBBO launches a deployment-focused grant program where unserved, underserved, and CAIs will be made eligible for funding on a ZCTA basis.
-The rationale for implementing these deployment and non-deployment activities concurrently is to prepare the South Carolina workforce for future demand of broadband-related jobs and associated career fields within the marketplace.
+Non-Deployment activities consisting of workforce development may occur at the same time the SCBBO launches a deployment-focused grant program where unserved, underserved, and CAIs will be made eligible for funding on a county-wide basis.
+The rationale for implementing these deployment and non-deployment activities concurrently is to prepare the South Carolina workforce for future demand of broadband related jobs and associated career fields within the marketplace.
 Independent of any non-deployment activity, the SCBBO will ensure adequate funding remains available to complete all unserved, underserved, and CAIs throughout the State.